Have exchange-listed firms become less important for the economy?

 Charles A. Dice Center Working Paper No. 2020-22

-The firms listed on the stock market in aggregate as well as the top market capitalization firm contribute less to total non-farm employment and GDP now than in the 1970s.
+The firms listed on the stock market in aggregate contribute less to total non-farm employment and GDP now than in the 1970s.
 A major reason for this development is the decline of manufacturing and the growth of the service economy as firms providing services are less likely to be listed on exchanges.
-We develop quantitative measures of representativeness showing how firms’ market capitalizations differ from their contribution to employment and GDP.
-Representativeness is worst when the market is most highly valued and worsens over time for employment, but not for value added.
+A firm’s stock market capitalization is much less instructive about its employment now than in earlier years.
+Listed stock market superstars account for less employment than they did in the 1970s.
+Market capitalizations have not become systematically less informative about firms’ contribution to GDP.

 Keywords: Stock market, value added, listing, market capitalization, employment